 I also had the great good fortune of learning some chops from one of Canada’s finest blues players, Morgan Davis, before he wrote Colin James’ big hit “Why’d You Lie.”
 Morgan turned me on to the blues harp, which I’d been playing around with for awhile.
 Everyone should have one!

 One of the five people in the audience at my first open mic appearance was Ottawa singer/songwriter Thom Roberts.
-He had brought along his friend Alan Katowitz, a professional photographer who recorded that first gig in black and white.
+He had brought along his friend Alan Katowitz, a professional photographer who captured that first gig in black and white.

 Poster courtesy of Neptoon Records